-Thursday: 1 Thessalonians 4:1-9 and Luke 2:52.
+Thursday: Read 1 Thessalonians 4:1-9 and Luke 2:52

 God the Father is diligent to teach us what holiness means.
 But He always does this gently, tailoring His holy requirements to our stumbling steps and child-like immaturities.
-We know that this gentle manner is in fact the way God teaches when we consider how He patiently taught His own Son in our nature to grow gradually in holiness and calling.
-In the words of Luke 2:52 (which describe Jesus' sinless but nevertheless real struggle to grow up in our nature) Jesus grew in wisdom and stature, and in favor with God and men.
-This is a fascinating verse from Luke the physician who claims to have studied the life of Jesus in detail - probably by detailed interviews with Jesus' mother Mary.
+We know that this gentle manner is in fact the way God teaches when we consider how He patiently taught even His own Son, when He was on earth, to grow gradually in holiness and calling.
+The words of Luke 2:52 describe Jesus' sinless but nevertheless real struggle to grow up in our nature: "Jesus grew in wisdom and stature, and in favor with God and men."
+This is a fascinating verse from Luke the physician who studied the life of Jesus in detail - probably by detailed interviews with Jesus' mother, Mary.